 - Remove your muffin tin from the freezer and evenly layer peanut butter mixture over the chocolate.
 Then, top the peanut butter cups off with the rest of the melted chocolate.

 - Place the muffin tin back in your freezer to set for about 15-20 minutes before digging in!
 These cups are best kept in the fridge, although they will last 5-6 days at room temperature.

-- If your peanut butter is unsalted, add ¼ tsp salt.
+- If your peanut butter is unsalted, add ¼ teaspoon salt.

-- If your peanut butter seems dry, mix in 1-2 tsp of coconut milk.
+- If your peanut butter seems dry, mix in 1-2 teaspoon of coconut milk.

 ♻️ Similar recipes

 For all you chocolate and peanut butter lovers, check out our:

 - 2-ingredient chocolate peanut butter fudge if you want to whip something together quickly and have your chocolate and peanut butter fix.